maroskukan/terraform-cookbook/README.md

 - Infrastructure is defined as code (yaml, json, hashicorp dsl)
 - Code is stored in VCS
 - Infrastructure definition can be imperative or declarative (prefered way)
+- Deployment is idempotent and consistent
+- Deployment can use push or pull model

+### Imperative vs Declarative

+Infrastructure defined in imperative (procedural) way would mean you need to specify each configuration item as well as the order in which these items need to be applied to get desired outcome.

+On the other hand, infrastructure defined in declarative way you only define the desired outcome, leaving implementation details up to software.